-The Evergreen Huckleberry is a small, evergreen shrub with edible berries.
+The Evergreen Huckleberry is a small, evergreen shrub with edible berries that serve as a native food source.
 The berries are delicious with a sweet flavor, firm texture and deep blue/black color.
 Huckleberries are highly prized for both fresh eating and cooking/preserving.
 The purple/black berries are high in vitamins A, B, and C. They are also rich in antioxidants and can help improve blood circulation.

 The Evergreen Huckleberry is often overlooked by home gardeners but it has many attractive qualities.
 It is an erect, and bushy shrub that holds its dark, shiny green leaves year round.
 The plant holds dense clusters of the dark berries well into winter.
 In late spring they produce dense clusters of creamy pink, urn shaped flowers that are very attractive.
 The Evergreen Huckleberry will grow well with rhododendrons and conifers like the California Foothill Pine.
 Consider growing it with some of our edible ferns like the Ostrich Fern or the Spreading Wood Fern.
 They are also often found growing with Thimbleberries in the wild.

 Environment and Culture

 The Evergreen Huckleberry is found in clearings and on the margins of evergreen forests from the western slopes of the Cascades to the Pacific Ocean.
 Their berries were highly favored by many Native Americans.
 They are also popular with many species of birds especially in winter when food is more scarce and the berries are still on the plant.